 Place the turkey breast in the pot you are going to fry it in.
-Add enough water to cover the breast with about 3 inches to spare.
+Add enough water to completely cover the breast.
 Remove the breast and measure the water.
 This is how much oil you will need.

 Dump out the water and dry the pot very well with paper towels.

 Pat dry the trussed breast with paper towels.
-Inject the seasoning into several places, and then coat the breast all over with the Cajun turkey seasoning.
-Cover with plastic wrap and set aside for 15 to 20 minutes.
+Inject the Cajun turkey marinade into several places, and then coat the breast all over with the Cajun turkey seasoning.
+Cover with plastic wrap and set aside for 15 to 20 minutes or refrigerate overnight.

 Meanwhile, fill the pot with the measured oil and heat it to 350 F. The temperature is important, so use a thermometer to test.
-Place the turkey breast on the rack, attach the hook, and very slowly lower the seasoned breast into the hot oil.
-Alternatively, you can use heat-resistant gloves to carefully place the turkey in the oil; make sure to protect yourself from splashing.
+Place the turkey breast on the rack, attach the hook, and very slowly lower the breast into the hot oil.
+Alternatively, you can use heat-resistant gloves to carefully place the turkey in the oil, making sure to protect yourself from splashing.

-Fry the breast, calculating 3 minutes per pound plus 5 extra minutes.
-(A 3-pound breast will take 14 minutes.)
-The internal temperature of the thickest part of the turkey breast should be at least 170 to 175 F. Check the oil temperature to maintain 350 F.
+Fry the breast, calculating 3 to 4 minutes per pound plus 5 minutes more.
+The internal temperature of the thickest part of the turkey breast should be at least 165 to 170 F. Check the oil temperature to maintain 350 F.

 Carve into 1/2-inch slices and serve with your favorite sides.